bistro-its-berkeley/BISTRO-Starter-Kit/docs/What_and_how_to_submit.md

-# How to submit?
+# How to Submit Solutions?

-Once you have found your best input-combination, send the following documents to sid.feygin@berkeley.edu:
+Once you have found your best set of inputs, please send the following documents in an archive to sfeygi@ext.uber.com:

+* An archive of your best input folder
-* A **zip. version of your best output folder**
+* An archive of the output folder corresponding to your best input
+* A brief (1-2 page) write-up (with figures/tables, if desired) of your methodology.
+In this document, please answer the following questions:
-* A **brief explanation on your methodology** (.doc): how did you solve the optimization problem, what did you try, is there some room for improvement?
+    - how did you solve the optimization problem?

-Feel free also to **submit pull requests** on this documentation repository if you see any unclear information or have any suggestions for improvements.
+    - what worked in general and what led to a dead end?
+    - what other approaches would you have pursued, had you more time?
+    - did you run into any snags with the documentation/implementation?

-Thank you! :-)
+Thank you for your time and participation! :-)